 Like in years past, free shipping is the hot-ticket offer online for the holidays in 2014.
 A comScore survey earlier this year shows that 81 percent of shoppers felt free shipping was an important holiday offer.
 Of that, 58 percent of those surveyed said they added items to their cart to qualify for free shipping – an automatic upsell just for offering something for ‘free’!
 But it’s not just about free shipping – seeing an estimated delivery date and upfront shipping costs before clicking ‘buy’ are also crucial for shoppers and receiving tracking information post-purchase.

 What’s Trending for 2014

 - Pick-up: In terms of delivery, this year, there is likely to be a rise in in-store pickup or ship-to-store for omnichannel merchants as more retailers have enabled this feature.
 For online-only retailers, this puts even greater pressure on their shipping speeds and costs.

 - Personalization: It’s not going away anytime soon, so if you haven’t taken steps to offer personalized products for your customer base, do so before the holiday season.
-Whether it’s something in-depth like embroidery, sublimation, or engraving, or something easier to implement such as gift-wrapping or hand-written notes included with every order, product personalization is something that customers will be searching for this holiday season.
+Whether it’s something in-depth like embroidery, sublimation, or engraving, or something easier to implement, such as gift-wrapping or hand-written notes included with every order, product personalization is something customers will be searching for this holiday season.